 How long is an appointment?

-The initial appointment will be between 60 -90 minutes.
-If we decide to continue then therapy sessions will last 60 minutes and are usually arranged weekly.
+If we decide to work together then therapy sessions will last 60 minutes and are usually arranged weekly.

 How long will therapy take?